 Ann M. David

 Car Accident and Fatality Statistics in North Carolina

-In 2017, a motor vehicle crash occurred every 34 minutes in North Dakota, according to the findings from the state’s Department of Transportation (DOT).
+In 2017, a motor vehicle crash occurred every 34 minutes in North Carolina, according to the findings from the state’s Department of Transportation (DOT).
 The findings also showed that one person died every three days as a result of a crash.

 As per the U.S. Department of Transportation’s Fatality Analysis Reporting System, North Carolina experienced 1,306 fatal crashes which claimed the lives of 1,412 people in 2017.
 Of those involved in deadly traffic accidents, 43% were car occupants while 54% of all crashes resulted from a single vehicle.
 The majority of fatal motor vehicle crashes (64%) occurred in rural areas of North Carolina, significantly above the U.S. average of 46%.

 Nova Legal Funding provides pre-settlement loans to drivers in North Carolina who are currently involved in traffic cases.
 The most common cases we cover are: